Skip to main content

 Work-Energy Principle

 The Work-Energy Principle states that the work done on an object is equal to the change in its kinetic energy.
 In this scenario, the wind exerts a force on the skater, doing work on her as she glides.
-This work will increase her kinetic energy, which can be calculated using the formula W = F × d, where W is work, F is the force applied, and d is the distance over which the force acts.
+This work will increase her kinetic energy, which can be calculated using the formula W = F × d, where W is work, F is the force applied, and d is the distance moved in the direction of the force.

 Recommended video: